-When resolving the division of matrimonial finances as part of a divorce it’s important as a lawyer that you know the boundaries of your advice and when there is the need to use an expert.
-The use of experts is governed by Rules which the court expect parties to follow and such experts are only instructed when it is ‘necessary’.
+When resolving the division of matrimonial finances as part of a divorce it’s important as a family law solicitor that you know the boundaries of your advice and when there is the need to use an expert.
+The use of experts is governed by Rules which the court expects parties to follow and such experts are only instructed when it is ‘necessary’.
 More often than not the experts are instructed on a Single Joint basis.

 The following are common examples of experts that are used:

 Parties tend to obtain valuations of properties by using local estate agents so they can agree the value of properties.
 If there is then a dispute this is resolved by instructing a RICS qualified surveyor.

 Often the largest assets of the marriage.
 Pension Experts are used regularly.
 In July 2019 ‘A Guide to the Treatment of Pensions on Divorce’ was published by the Pension Advisory Group to assist parties and the court as to when it is appropriate to use such experts.
 The fact it took 2 years to publish the Guide is a reflection of how difficult it can be to resolve the division of pensions on divorce.

 Where there is a business a forensic accountant can be instructed to value a party’s interest or ascertain the liquidity of that interest.
 This helps decide how the value can be apportioned as part of a financial settlement.

 Tax is something that cannot be overlooked in a financial settlement.
 This is because when selling or transferring assets there could be a capital gains tax liability.
 The tax needs to be taken into account to understand the true value of the assets.
 Also, if money as part of a settlement can be extracted from a business then there could be income tax consequences if for example such payments are made through dividends.